Norma, Fitzrovia

 Bamboo Mat, Stratford

-East London’s newest sushi restaurant is also home to one of the capital’s best bottomless brunches.
+One of East London's top sushi restaurants is also home to one of the capital's best bottomless brunches.
 Set on a charming piazza on the former Olympic Park, and boasting Parisian-style al fresco dining, the brunch here is a celebration of shared feasts with something to please even the pickiest eater.
 Nikkei, or Asian-Peruvian fusion, is the specialty here so expect a parade of delectable small plates including seabass ceviche, pork belly bao buns, salmon avocado maki and a selection of nigiri.
 Served every Saturday and Sunday, a vegetarian menu is also on offer while the whole affair is accompanied by unlimited prosecco, sauvignon blanc, Hugo Spritz or non-alcoholic cocktails for 90 minutes.

-21-24 Victory Parade, E20 1FS, bamboo-mat.co.uk
+21-24 Victory Parade, E20 1FS, visit bamboo-mat.co.uk

 Park Chinois, Mayfair

-One of London’s most opulent Asian restaurants, and home to some of the best dim sum in Mayfair, Park Chinois has relaunched its brunch offering in time for the summer season.
-From 12-5pm every Saturday, Club Chinois will invite guests to take a seat in its low-lit, plush dining room and enjoy three courses alongside half a bottle of Delamotte champagne.
-The chef's selection of dim sum is a must while we also recommend the wagyu beef gyoza, steamed sea bass in plum sauce and honey-roasted pork alongside classic egg fried rice and stir-fried kale.
+The chef's selection of dim sum is a must while we also recommend the crispy duck rolls, stir-fried Chilean wagyu bavette and grilled black cod in shacha sauce all served with classic egg fried rice.
 To ensure brunch remains as decadent as ever, attentive staff at Park Chinois will also serve caviar bumps on silver trays and look out for the roaming Moulin Rouge cocktail trolley, all enjoyed against a backdrop of live performances and DJ sets that bring the weekend to life.

 17 Berkeley Street, W1J 8EA, visit parkchinois.com